travis-ci/docs-travis-ci-com/user/reference/overview.md

 > System doesn't support syscall interception

-It most probably means a system call interception is outside of the list of the ones considered to be safe (LXD can allow system call interception [if it's considered to be safe](https://github.com/canonical/lxd/blob/main/doc/syscall-interception.md)).
+It most probably means a system call interception is outside the list of those considered safe (LXD can allow system call interception [if it's considered safe](https://github.com/canonical/lxd/blob/main/doc/syscall-interception.md)).

 ### Linux: Hugepages Support

 As of now, Travis CI is not configured to allow hugepages within unprivileged containers.
 This may change on short notice.

-The unprivileged containers access to hugepages is added by the great Linux and LXD teams.
+The unprivileged containers' access to hugepages is added by the great Linux and LXD teams.
 To understand what needs to be addressed in order to avoid memory issues with LXD containers, please look at the resources below:
 * [LXD 3.22 release notes](https://discuss.linuxcontainers.org/t/lxd-3-22-has-been-released/7027)

 ## VM Instance Size

 If you need more than the default 2vCPU and RAM, you can run a build on a larger instance size.
 Variable instance sizes are available only for 'full-vm' build jobs.
-All you need to do is type the appropriate instance size to your `.travis.yml` using the following tags and one of the available values:
+All you need to do is type the appropriate instance size in your `.travis.yml` using the following tags and one of the available values:

 ```yaml
 vm: